simonmichael/hledger_site/src/import-new-transactions.md

 2023-02-22 DEPOSIT              in:unknown                  $50.00      $2050.00
 2023-02-23 TRANSFER TO SAVINGS  as:ba:savings              $-10.00      $2040.00
 ```

+(It uses a hidden file, `.latest.bank.csv`, to remember which dates have been processed.)

 For more detail, see: [Tutorial: Import CSV data](import-csv.md)